TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 <p>Once all of the above has been created, you can run the dags from the airflow UI.
 In production, the dags will run on a monthly schedule, however by default they are set to run for March 2020 - June 2020 only.
 You can run each dag manually from the UI or you can run the dags between an interval date range to test the ability to load files historically. </p>

 <p>Switch on all DAGs as shown below and run either yellow, green, fhv or fhv_hv pipelines which are the primary dags.
-Taxi zone and base are triggered by the other DAG's.
+Taxi zone and base jobs are triggered by the other primary DAG's.
 Note that due to the size of the fhv_hv source file (tens of millions of rows) it can take up to +3 hours to load the data for this one.
 Yellow, green or fhv all should process much faster. </p>

 ![Airflow UI](images/airflow_ui.PNG)